LAN automation

 -

-The VLAN 1 configuration is removed and the VLAN 1 IP addresses are returned to the LAN automation pool.
+The configuration for VLAN 1 is removed, and the IP addresses for VLAN 1 are returned to the LAN automation pool.

 -

-After the LAN automation stop process is initiated, the LAN Automation Status changes to STOP in Progress.
+After the LAN automation stop process starts, the LAN Automation Status changes to STOP in Progress.

-The network orchestration service issues a RESYNC for seed and PnP devices to retrieve the state of all links.
-After the initial RESYNC completes, it pushes the Layer 3 configuration on all Layer 2 links.
-Finally, it reissues RESYNC to resynchronize the cluster's link state.
+The network orchestration service issues a synchronization operation (RESYNC) for seed and PnP devices to retrieve the state of all links.
+After the initial RESYNC completes, the service pushes the Layer 3 configuration on all Layer 2 links.
+It then reissues RESYNC to resynchronize the cluster's link state.

 The Layer 3 link configuration is pushed when network orchestration stops.
-(Each interface pair gets its configuration.)
+Each interface pair receives its configuration.

-After all the point-to-point links between the seeds and discovered devices—including links between peer seed and discovered devices—are configured, the devices are added to the site and synced to Cisco DNA Center.
+After all the point-to-point links between the seeds and discovered devices, including links between peer seed and discovered devices, are configured, the devices are added to the site and synced to Catalyst Center.

 The LAN automation process completes and the LAN Automation Status changes to Completed.